 Overview of Program

 Youth and Government (YAG) is a student-driven simulation of state government, which involves 1,100 Missouri youth in grades 8-12.
-Beginning in the fall of each year, students come together in their local delegations to choose their roles, register and prepare for the State Convention.
-At the State Convention, students create their version of state government under the guidelines of the Missouri Constitution.
+Beginning in the fall of each year, students come together in their local delegations to choose their roles, register and prepare for the State Conference.
+At the State Conference, students create their version of state government under the guidelines of the Missouri Constitution.
 All participants in Missouri come together for this three-day event at the State Capitol.
 Legislators meet in committees and in the House and Senate chambers to debate legislation.
 Attorneys try their cases before student judges and engage in a trial competition.
-The entire event is covered by a student newspaper, published multiple times in three days, and by a student television news program that airs several times.
+The entire event is covered by a student media.
 Participants also engage in campaigns and elections for officers who will serve during the following year.